How to Buy

 If your time is worth more than minimum wage and you're doing anything that requires your machine to think at a higher level than your coffee pot timer, you'll often pay back the cost of a Manifold license the first time you use it for anything serious.
 It's that fast.
 Nothing else comes close.

-The NVIDIA Titan X GPU card at right provides 3584 GPU cores.
+The NVIDIA Quadro QV100 GPU card illustrated above provides 5120 GPU CUDA cores that deliver 110 TeraFLOPS of performance.
 Manifold will use them all for massively parallel power.
-Plug four of these cards in your desktop computer and you have 14336 GPU cores.
+Plug two of these cards in your desktop computer and you have 10240 GPU cores.
 Manifold will use them all for supercomputer performance.
-At 74 TeraFLOPS (FP16) a desktop computer with four latest generation NVIDIA cards is over 50 times faster than the fastest supercomputer in the world in 1997, the ASCI RED supercomputer built at Sandia for thermonuclear weapons simulations.
-That's over 50 times faster.
+At 220 TeraFLOPS a desktop computer with two high end NVIDIA cards is 150 times faster than the fastest supercomputer in the world in 1997, the ASCI RED supercomputer built at Sandia for thermonuclear weapons simulations.
+That's over 150 times faster!

 Parallel CPU or Parallel GPU?
 Which is better?

 Easy.
 Use both!
-GPGPU is so fast and so inexpensive that no matter how many CPU cores you have it makes sense to also use GPGPU.
+GPGPU is so fast and so inexpensive that no matter how many CPU cores you have it makes sense to also have a GPU, so you can run GPU parallel.
 Don't even think about it.
 Just do it.

 The biggest technical challenge with advanced GPUs is keeping them busy.
 Hundreds or thousands of GPU cores are so fast they easily finish tasks that just one CPU core can send them, and then they wait around for something more to do.
 That's why first and second generation GPGPU applications quickly top out.